Vancouver – 1015 East Hastings Street

 • How much with rental homes be?
 Both the "low income" portion, and "market rental".
 How do I get put on the list to see if I qualify?

-Stephen asked almost 4 years ago
+Stephen asked over 4 years ago

 Thank you for your interest in the proposed project at 1015 East Hastings.
 It is in a preliminary stage of review, and if approved through the City of Vancouver, we anticipate the building would be opening in 2023.
 More information about the affordable rental housing and market rental housing proposed for this site will be available at a future date.